-In 2018, The E (Kika) de la Garza American Institute for Goat Research will sponsor several extension/education activities.
+In 2022, the E (Kika) de la Garza American Institute for Goat Research will sponsor several extension/education activities.
 We start with our annual Goat Field Day, which is always scheduled for the last Saturday in April.
-Other workshops planned are Cheesemaking, Tanning Goatskins, Sustainable Internal Parasite Control, and Artificial Insemination.
+Other workshops planned are Tanning Goatskins, Sustainable Internal Parasite Control, and Artificial Insemination.
 Due to the hands-on nature of the workshops, the number of participants will be limited.
 So reserve your place as soon as the registration form becomes available.

-If you are interested in receiving future information regarding these events, please check contact Dr. Terry A. Gipson.
-In compliance with the ADA Act, participants with special needs can be reasonably accommodated by contacting (405) 466-3836, at least five business days prior to the scheduled event.
+If you are interested in receiving future information regarding these events, please contact Dr. Terry A. Gipson.
+In compliance with the ADA Act, participants with special needs can be reasonably accommodated by contacting (405) 466-6126, at least five business days prior to the scheduled event.